openMF/community-app/README.md

 docker run --name mifos-ui -it -d -p 80:80 mifos-community-app
 ```

 Access the webapp on http://localhost in your browser.
-Ma
 The Dockerfile uses a ruby and node base image to build the current repo and deploys the app on nginx which is exposed
-port 80 within the container
+on port 80 within the container.

 ### Compile sass to css